PioneerBois/PioneerHub/README.md

 ## Overview
 ### Description
-An Android Application that can be used to connect the students of CSUEB together.
-The app hosts a feed that displays a student feed and up-to-date information regarding many of the available student services.
-The userbase of the application is be divided amongst current/previous students, professors, staff and community members.
-Each role has features and sets of actions that they can perform based on their role.
-PioneerHub also can be used as a messaging platform to facilitate group activity and community efforts.
-Ultimately PioneerHub is here to provide a sense of community and unity to the CSUEB family.
+PioneerHub is a social platform that connects the CSUEB community together.
+PioneerHub is your go-to for reaching out to not only your classmates but also your department peers.
+Features include feed that displays student post, Groups based on shared topics, direct messaging, up-to-date information regarding many of the available student services.
+PioneerHub is here to provide a sense of community and unity to the CSUEB family.

 ### App Evaluation